ESSAY I

 That is where the advantage begins.

-Yet we are trained for only one: the labour market.
-From an early age, we learn, first through our parents and then through our own experience, that it rewards those who compete well within it.
+From an early age, we learn, first through our parents and then through our own experience, that the job market rewards those who compete well within it.
 We choose our education with care, develop skills that the market values, and seek roles, employers, and promotions that offer the best returns on our effort.

-The logic is visible and the stakes are high.
-The better you become at your craft, the more your labour is worth, and the more of that value you can claim in the form of salary and bonuses.
+We do all of this because the labour competition is visible.
+We know what success looks like and how it is rewarded.
+The better we become at our craft, the more our labour is worth, and the more of that value we can claim in the form of salary and bonuses.
 In short, the better we are at the labour competition, the higher our salaries.

 In both cases, this wealth is not distributed equally.
 Some participants capture more of it than others.
 Just as not all employees earn the same salary, not all investors achieve the same returns.
 These differences arise because, in a market economy, participants compete to capture a share of that wealth.
 In simple terms, the better you compete in the labour market, the higher your salary; the better you compete in the capital market, the higher your investment returns.

 Most people recognise that the labour market is competitive.
 But they do not recognise that investing is competitive too.
-Savings represent an entry into a competitive system where outcomes depend on how you are positioned relative to others.
+Savings represent an entry into a competitive system where outcomes depend on how well you perform relative to others.

 This competition begins the moment we accumulate savings and ends when we spend them.
 It happens whether we recognise it or not.
 Even leaving money in a current account is not opting out: it is an active decision with a competitive outcome.
 If we have savings, there is no way out.